2026 Forest of Reading Winners Revealed: Canadian Students Celebrate Their Favourite Books

 If We Tell You follows identical twins Cameron and Lewis Larsen after their seemingly ordinary lives are shattered by a shocking crime involving their parents.
 Left with only mysterious instructions to guide them, the brothers travel to Edinburgh and pretend to be one person in order to stay hidden while they search for answers.
 As they uncover dangerous secrets and realize someone may be following them, the twins must decide who they can trust while relying on their unbreakable bond to survive.
 This fast-paced thriller blends mystery, suspense, and family drama into a gripping coming-of-age story.

 Nicola Dahlin is a YA fiction writer who grew up in a small seaside town on Scotland’s west coast.
-Her love of adventure and travel led her to live in places like the Netherlands and Oman before settling in Canada near the Rocky Mountains with her family and pet rabbit.
+Her love of adventure and travel led her to live in places like the Netherlands and Oman before settling in Canada in Calgary with her family and pet rabbit.
 Nicola draws on her experiences exploring different cultures and places to create exciting, suspenseful stories for young readers.

 If We Tell You book